 How can body language be a barrier to communication?

-However, when it comes to general healthcare (whether universal or otherwise), there may be a language barrier in nursing communication, which means that nurses or doctors may struggle to administer any healthcare to you since they don’t speak your language.
+However, when it comes to general healthcare (whether universal or otherwise), there may be a language barrier in nursing communication.
+This could mean that nurses or doctors may struggle to administer any healthcare to you since they don’t speak your language.

-In some countries, like the US, there has been a call for both federal and state officials to enforce a federal mandate for people requiring language assistance or those that have a limited understanding of English.
+Not to worry, in some countries, like the US, there has been a call for both federal and state officials to enforce a federal mandate for people requiring language assistance or those who have a limited understanding of English.
 In the US, a number of states already require third-party reimbursement for any hospital-based interpreters.

-Make sure you're careful when you're abroad, if you need translation services then you can ask and the interpreters can help to define language barrier for people that need them to help if there is a language barrier in healthcare.
+Make sure you're careful when you're abroad.
+If you need translation services, then you can ask and the interpreters can help to define the language barrier for people that need them to help if there is a language barrier in healthcare.